sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 	return sdk.Result{}                      // return
 }
 ```
-In this function we check to see if the Msg sender is actually the owner of the name (which we get using `keeper.GetOwner`).
-If so, we let them set the name by calling the function on the keeper.
-If not, we throw an error.
+This function checks to see if the `Msg` sender is actually the owner of the name (which is retrieved using `keeper.GetOwner`).
+If so, they can set the name by calling the function on the keeper.
+If not, an error is thrown.

 ### Buy Name

 Great, now owners can set names!
 But what if a name doesn't have an owner yet?
-We need a way for people to buy names!
+There needs to be a way for people to buy names!

 #### Msg

-We define the Msg for buying names and add it to the `msgs.go` file:
+First, define the `Msg` for buying names and add it to the `msgs.go` file.

 ```go
 type MsgBuyName struct {